 Master's Program in Integrated Climate System Sciences

 Classes are limited to 20 students.
-This research-oriented program was accredited by ASIIN in 2010.
+This research-oriented program was re-accredited by ASIIN in 2018.

 A master’s degree in Integrated Climate System Sciences lays the foundation for a career in science and research and qualifies students to pursue a doctoral degree.
 It further qualifies graduates for a career as climate science consultant or spokesperson in international organizations, as well as global enterprises and agencies.

 The MSc program in Integrated Climate System Sciences (ICSS) combines natural sciences with climate-relevant aspects of social and economic sciences.
 This interdisciplinary approach enables you to understand the processes of climate variability and climate change and its respective consequences for societies, including how they respond to these.

 Students study mandatory courses and elective courses from the three program tracks:

 Program Track 1: Physics of the Climate System